 The interest rate-sensitive two-year U.S. Treasury yield

-percent while the 10-year yield climbed to 2.78
+percent while the 10-year yield was firm at 2.76

 and lending support to the dollar.

-four-week high of 82.067 struck on Thursday after better than
+four-week high of 82.067 struck on Thursday after a

-and a drop in jobless claims bolstered the case for the Fed to
+product and a drop in jobless claims bolstered the case for the

 On Friday, U.S. personal consumption expenditure (PCE) data

-for July, the August Chicago Purchasing Managers' Index (PMI)
+and price index for July, the August Chicago Purchasing

 "U.S. data like rising core PCE deflator and Chicago PMI